wildanmujahidin/user-list-test/README.md

 ## CSS Rules
 This project CSS is using:
-- CSS in JS, Emotion.sh
+- CSS in JS
+- Mobile first approch

 ## Start Project
 - Clone the project from git repository.